A guide to using maps to aid your Victorian local history research.

 Planning scheme records from 1946-1997 are available at the Public Record Office of Victoria (PROV).

-You can find a number of items relating to rural/regional planning schemes by searching the Library's online catalogue.
+You can find a number of items relating to rural/regional planning schemes by searching the Library's catalogue.
 Use the name of the area followed by the words planning scheme for eg. Benalla planning scheme.

 GeoVic is a free web mapping application produced by the Department of Economic Development, Jobs, Transport and Resources that allows users to search geospatial databases and display the results as maps or tables.

 Data covered includes location of current and expired tenements, land status for exploration and mining, old mines and shafts, airborne surveys, geological sites and topography.

 There are also geological maps available to download for free from the Earth Resources Online Store.